erichand18/ToDo-List-Backend/README.md

-# Django-React-Todo
+# ToDo-List-Backend
-A simple To-Do app.
-Backend is a REST API created with Django while the frontend is in React.
+Django backend for a ToDo List app.
+Backend will connect to RDS MySQL database.